vbelin/qv-simple-webticket/README.md

 Advanced
 --------

-Sometimes you want to bypass AccessPoint and go directly to a application instead.
+Sometimes you want to bypass AccessPoint and go directly to an application instead.
 This is possible by specifying the application name in the RedirectToQlikView() function call, please note though that when using an application as target it's REQUIRED to also enter the hostname of the QlikView Server.

 ```c#
 if (!String.IsNullOrEmpty(_webTicket))